Mihirgupta25/open-source-tracker/AWS_DEPLOYMENT.md

 # AWS Deployment Guide

-This guide will help you deploy the Open Source Tracker application to AWS using a serverless architecture with separate dev and prod environments.
+This guide will help you deploy the Open Source Tracker application to AWS using a serverless architecture with separate staging and prod environments.

 ## Architecture Overview